Chris Carter (screenwriter): Other work

 Carter next began work on the Amazon Studios television series The After.
 The pilot episode was made available for viewing on February 6, 2014; the series was green-lit the following month, but finally cancelled on January 5, 2015, without another episode beyond the pilot being shot.

+Influences

+As well as The Twilight Zone and Kolchak: The Night Stalker, Carter has spoken about the influence on his work of Frankenstein (both the Whale film and the Mary Shelley novel), The Wizard of Oz (1939), Spielberg films (specifically citing E.T., Schindler's List and Munich), and Twin Peaks, about which he has said, "I could have watched that show every night of the week, that's how much I loved it."

+In addition to these cultural sources, Carter has spoken about the impact that witnessing the hypnosis, by John Mack, of an alleged abductee, and meeting alleged abductees and UFO witnesses in general, had upon his work writing The X-Files: "When I was writing about the phenomenon, it wasn’t as a disbeliever – it was as a person who wanted to believe."

 Accolades

 Carter's work has earned him several accolades over his career, including eight nominations at the Primetime Emmy Awards.
 Carter has also received award nominations for the Directors Guild of America Awards, the Edgar Awards, and the British Academy Television Awards.